 Tier 1: TAPs

 Tier 2: Aggregation – Aggregators are devices designed to increase efficiency and port utilization of NPBs.
 Considering the NPB cost per port, can we justify a direct connection with 60% utilization?
 In some cases, maybe, but the justification gets more difficult as we move towards the edge where it is common to see utilizations <5%.
-Aggregators are also capable of pre-filtering traffic prior to sending out to NPB’s for advanced filtering.
+Aggregators condense multiple streams of low utilization links down to as few as one or two ports on the NPB.
+Aggregators also capable of pre-filtering traffic prior to sending out to NPB’s for advanced filtering.

 Tier 3: NPBs

 Tier 4: Tools

 Aggregators improve ROI by reducing the cost of network visibility.
 Whether it’s a new install or an upgrade of existing infrastructure the addition of Aggregators leads to a more efficient use of costly NPBs.
 Take a simplified example: If your current NPB has 50% utilization on all ports, adding an aggregator can potentially free up half of your NPB ports.
 This pushes out the time to purchase new NPBs or allows you to now monitor parts of your network that may have previously been neglected.
 A purpose-built Aggregator should not exceed $1k/100G interface, making it 50-75% less expensive than a full-featured NPB.
 With the cost savings and improved efficiency, it’s easy to see why most networks have shifted, or will shift, to this 4-tiered approach.